-A sliding fee is used to calculate the fee uninsured patients are responsible for at their first visit.
-The fee amount is calculated using patient gross household income and size, and is updated annually or if your income changes.
+A sliding fee scale is used to calculate the cost of services for uninsured patients at their visit.
+The amount is calculated using patient gross household income and size, and it is updated annually or if your income changes.

-What is the OneWorld Community Health Center’s sliding fee based on?
+What is the OneWorld sliding fee scale based on?

-OneWorld Community Health Center’s sliding fee is based on the federal poverty guidelines and is subject to change.
+OneWorld Community Health Centers’ sliding fee scale is based on U.S. federal poverty guidelines.

-What if my household is larger than 5 members?
+What if my household is larger than five members?

-If your household consists of more than 5 people, schedule an appointment with a OneWorld Community Health Center Patient Financial Advocate to calculate the fee that would apply to you.
-To schedule an appointment please call 402-502-8899.
+If your household consists of more than five people, please schedule an appointment with OneWorld Community Health Centers patient financial advocates to calculate the fee that would apply to you.
+To schedule an appointment, please call (402) 502-8888.

 How can I calculate the fee if I need to see a dentist or behavioral health counselor?

-Cost depends on the nature of your dental or behavioral health visit.
-Therefore, to calculate your fee, you need to schedule an appointment with a patient financial advisor at OneWorld Community Health Center.
+The cost for these services depends on the nature of your dental or behavioral health visit.
+Therefore, to calculate your fee, you should schedule an appointment with a patient financial advocate.

 When is the fee due?

-The fee is due at the time of visit.
-If you are unable to pay your bill at the time of the visit, you will need to meet with a patient financial advocate to discuss payment options.
+Fees are due at the time of your visit; if you are unable to pay your bill at the time of the visit, you must meet with a patient financial advocate to discuss payment options.